ali4zimi/challenge_2/README.md

 3. Search for `websocket` and install it
 ![alt text](image-2.png)

-3. Run the game by selecting the Run button in Processing.
+4. Run the game by selecting the Run button in Processing.
+5. Open `voice_command.html` and allow microphone

 ### Controls
 - Arrow keys: Move the player around the game world.